Location | Lab or Class room |

 Learning to Use It

-Connect a phone, tablet, or touchscreen laptop to the same WiFi and go to the URL shown in the bot’s browser window.
+Connect a phone, tablet, or touchscreen laptop to the same WiFi and go to the URL shown in the bot’s browser window, leave off the “?host=yes”, and approve the “unsafe” certificate again.
 You will need to allow audio and video permissions.
 You should now have 2-way video between your device and the bot, with a “joystick” circle on the screen.
 Drag the center dot around to drive the bot.
 If the Kill Switch is in the off position it will not move.
 If the motor disconnect levers are in the disengage position you will hear the motors but it will not move.

 When operating near a crowd, be ready to flip the Kill Switch.
 If the wifi lags the bot can move for a few seconds in whatever direction and speed was requested last.
 There are no safeties built in, you must remain in control of it.